 The good news is, most of the negative marks that I disputed on my credit report, were successfully removed because of either being inaccurate, unverifiable or legally uncollectible.
 By removing these old collection accounts, my credit score shot-up by roughly 40 points.

 Finally, my confidence level began to build.
-The reality started setting in, that I am actually doing it, rebuilding my credit score!
+The reality started setting in, that I am doing it, rebuilding my credit score!

-In some circumstances, creditors will ignore a dispute because it’s not worth their time to put together the necessary documentation to prove the legitimacy of a debt, and if ignored, the credit reporting agencies will remove the debt from the consumers credit report.
+In some circumstances, creditors will ignore a dispute because it’s not worth their time to put together the necessary documentation to prove the legitimacy of a debt, and if ignored, the credit reporting agencies will remove the debt from the consumer’s credit report.

 The more involved you make your dispute, the more time consuming it will be for the debt collection company to prove their claim, increasing the likeliness of them just ignoring it.

 In many cases, a debt collection company won’t be able to validate a debt because they don’t have the required documentation and accurate information on file to do so.
-When purchasing the debt from the original creditor, the collection agency only received minimal information that was sent to them on a spreadsheet and they kew that if ever disputed they would not be able to validate the debt.

-Noach Dear, a civil court judge in Brooklyn who sees hundreds’ of credit card lawsuits each day, said that, “it could be up to 90% of all credit card lawsuits are flawed and specifically, they’re flawed because the credit card companies can’t prove the consumers owe the debt.”
+Noach Dear, a civil court judge in Brooklyn who sees hundreds’ of credit card lawsuits each day, said that “it could be up to 90% of all credit card lawsuits are flawed, and specifically, they’re flawed because the credit card companies can’t prove the consumers owe the debt.”

 Before I continue with my story, let me provide a few of the technical details about disputing a debt.
-Then I’ll get back to the fun stuff, and the best parts of this story have yet to come!

 Just because you’re disputing a debt, doesn’t mean that you’re saying the account was never yours.